Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet

 To better ensure STL satisfaction, recent works integrate CBFs into learning-based controllers \cite{liu2021recurrent, liu2023safe}.
-In both methods, however, CBF constraints are not enforced during policy optimization: \cite{liu2021recurrent} trains an RNN to imitate trajectories that satisfy STL specifications generated offline under CBF constraints, while \cite{liu2023safe} uses CBFs only to guarantee constraint-compliant data collection when learning a probabilistic model.
+In both these works, however, CBF constraints can only guarantee the ``globally" subformulas of an STL specification, and they are not enforced during policy optimization: \cite{liu2021recurrent} trains an RNN to imitate trajectories that satisfy STL specifications generated offline under CBF constraints, while \cite{liu2023safe} uses CBFs only to guarantee constraint-compliant data collection when learning a probabilistic model.
 In both cases, the learned policy itself does not encode STL correctness and must be corrected at execution via a runtime CBF–QP filter.
 This separation creates a mismatch between training and execution, making STL satisfaction dependent on the feasibility of the online QP, which may fail when CBF-based constraints conflict with system dynamics or input bounds.
 Conversely, directly enforcing CBF constraints during training often makes the optimization infeasible and prematurely halts learning.
 Thus, a key challenge is to enforce CBF constraints consistently during both training and execution while accounting for conflicts between constraint enforcement and system or input limits to preserve feasibility and maintain STL satisfaction.